-Starting at boarding school is always a big event.
-The transition from living at home to living at school after extended lockdown raises new challenges.
+Starting at boarding school is always a big event, but the transition from living at home to living at school after extended lockdown raises new challenges.

-This online event is designed to help British and international parents prepare their children to return or start at boarding school this autumn.
-It will also cover how schools are handling admissions.
+This online event was designed to help British and international parents prepare their children to return or start at boarding school this autumn.
+It also covered how schools are handling admissions.

 - Ben Evans, Head Elect, Windlesham House School

 - Julia Harrington, Headmistress, Queen Anne’s School